NovaXam/Portfolio/README.md

 * Verify and install necessary modules from packeage.json file.
 * At this stage everything should be set up.
 * Type npm start command into your terminal.
-* Web app should be opened into your browser.
+* Web app should be opened into the localhost in your browser

 ***